docker-rpm-builder/docker-rpm-builder/README.md

 You should have a vague idea of what Docker is and how it works, otherwise you might get puzzled.

-Python 2.7, bash, perl and wget should be installed on your system as well.
+Python 2.7, bash, perl and curl should be installed on your system as well.

 ## Installation

+Caveats:
+in Fedora Rawhide, a "docker" group is not created by default when installing docker; you should definitely create such group, add your user, and then restart docker; otherwise it will fail.

 docker-rpm-builder is a pure-python, self-contained python package.